-- From January 1, 2025 for new residential buildings
+- From 1 January 2025 for new residential buildings

-- From January 1st, 2024 for all other new buildings
+- From January 1, 2024, for all other new buildings

-Background to the solar obligation
+Background of the solar obligation

 Lies Olaf (2012) , Provided by Olaf Lies, CC BY-SA 3.0

-- In exceptional cases the obligation does not apply.
+- In exceptional cases, the obligation does not apply.

-Lower Saxony state parliament decides on implementation
+The Lower Saxony state parliament decides on implementation

 What are the main points in this decision?